 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Wait family name include Waite, Wait, Wayte, Waits, Waight and others.

 This web page shows only a small excerpt of our Wait research.
 Another 121 words (9 lines of text) covering the years 1611, 1699 and 1688 are included under the topic Early Wait History in all our PDF Extended History products and printed products wherever possible.

 Another 43 words (3 lines of text) are included under the topic Early Wait Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Wait family moved to Ireland, but this topic is not covered in this excerpt.
 Another 37 words (3 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, the Canadas, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Investigation of the origins of family names on the North American continent has revealed that early immigrants bearing the name Wait or a variant listed above:

-Wait Settlers in the United States in the 17th Century
+Wait Settlers in United States in the 17th Century

-Wait Settlers in the United States in the 18th Century
+Wait Settlers in United States in the 18th Century

-Wait Settlers in the United States in the 19th Century
+Wait Settlers in United States in the 19th Century